Chart Color Schemes

 Box Hill South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely to affect the region.
+AreaSearch identified 13 projects likely affecting the region.
 Notable initiatives include Wembley Hill Townhomes, Roberts Reserve Masterplan & Sports Pavilion, Box Hill South Community Hub, and Box Hill South Primary School Modernisation.
-The following list details those most relevant:.
+The following list details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.